-Killing Off the “Bad Woman” Character
+Killing off the “Bad Woman” Character

 In movies and TV killing a woman is dangerous.
 This article contains spoilers for many movies and television episodes.
 A general spoiler; if a male character kills a woman the man is in mortal danger.
-Times are changing and there are numerous examples where a character, such as 24’s Jack Bauer (Kiefer Sutherland), where a man kills a woman as he would a man and survives the movie or episode.
+Times are changing and there are numerous examples where a character, such as Jack Bauer (Kiefer Sutherland) in 24, where a man kills a woman as he would a man and survives the movie or episode.
 Tradition dies hard so if a “good guy” kills a “bad woman” don’t be surprised if that “good guy” doesn’t survive the movie.

 Some Movies Where The Hero Killed A Woman and Died